hktonylee/pip-importer/README.md

 # Welcome

-This is a small Python utility which can import a package, or pip install first if the package does not exist.
+pip-importer is a small utility that can import a package, or pip install first if the package does not exist.

 #  Installation